 Your manufacturer's approach to flavor reveals their true expertise.
 Don't just ask if they can make a pectin gummy.
 Dig deeper with questions like:

-Ultimately, the secret to a phenomenal vegan gummy lies in respecting the complexity of what seems simple.
+At the end of the day, the secret to a great vegan gummy is respecting the complexity hiding in plain sight.
 The flavor is the bridge between your clean-label promise and the consumer's repeat purchase.
-Mastering its hidden science-from sourcing to stability-is what transforms a good concept into an exceptional product that truly delivers on its promise.
+Mastering that hidden science — from sourcing to stability — is what turns a good concept into an exceptional product that truly delivers.